OBESITY CANCER RISKS RISING

 Thyroid cancer

-Meningioma (a type of brain tumor)
+Meningioma (a brain tumor)

 Multiple myeloma